johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

 ## KeyStates Set By The Sender (the Child)

 0: Automatic bootstrap requested.
+This assumes that the child SIG(0) public key is already published as a KEY record that the child apex.

 1: Manual bootstrap requested.
 Child requests that manual bootstrap should be used (child does not want automatic bootstrap of the SIG(0) public key).
-This KeyState MUST only be set by the child, as a request to the parent UPDATE Receiver at the time of an initial self-signed key upload.

 2: Key inquiry.
 Child requests information about current KeyState for specified key.

 3: Policy inquiry.
-Child requests information about current bootstrap policy for parent (or its agent)
+Child requests information about current bootstrap policy for parent (or its agent).

 ## KeyStates Set By The UPDATE Receiver (the Parent or Its Agent)

-2: SIG(0) key is known and trusted
+4: SIG(0) key is known and trusted.

-3: SIG(0) key is unknown
+5: SIG(0) key is unknown.

-4: SIG(0) key is invalid (eg. key data doesn't match algorithm)
+6: SIG(0) key is invalid (eg. key data doesn't match algorithm).

-5: SIG(0) key is refused (eg. algorithm not accepted by policy)
+7: SIG(0) key is refused (eg. algorithm not accepted by policy).

-6: SIG(0) key is known but validation has failed
+8: SIG(0) key is known but validation has failed.

-7: SIG(0) key is known but not trusted, automatic bootstrapping ongoing
+9: SIG(0) key is known but not trusted, automatic bootstrapping ongoing.

-8: SIG(0) key is known but not trusted, manual bootstrapping required
+10: SIG(0) key is known but not trusted, manual bootstrapping required.

-9: Manual bootstrapping required for all SIG(0) keys to become trusted.
-This is a policy indication in response to a KeyState OPT with SCOPE=1
+11: Manual bootstrapping required for all SIG(0) keys to become
+    trusted.
+This is a policy indication in response to a KeyState=3 inquiry from Sender.

-10: Automatic bootstrapping will be attempted for all SIG(0) keys to become trusted.
-This is a policy indication in response to a KeyState OPT with SCOPE=1
+12: Automatic bootstrapping will be attempted for all SIG(0) keys to
+    become trusted.
+This is a policy indication in response to a KeyState=3 inquiry from Sender.

 128-255: Reserved for private use.